iEarthos/VPlexViewer/README.md

-__VPlexViewer__ is an iPad App that allows viewing Configuration Data from a [EMC VPlex Storage Virtualisation Platform](http://www.emc.com/campaign/global/vplex/index.htm)
+__VPlexViewer__ is an iPad App that allows viewing Configuration Data from a [EMC VPlex Storage Virtualization Platform](http://www.emc.com/campaign/global/vplex/index.htm)

 VPlexViewer is also available on the [iOS AppStore](http://itunes.apple.com/de/app/vplexviewer/id507541319?mt=8)